swimos/swimos-docs/src/_guides/kafka-ingestion.md

         return;
       }
       for (ConsumerRecord<String, String> record : records) {
-        // TODO: take an action on each record
+        // TODO: do something with record
       }
     }
   }